velsa/notion-ts-client/README.md

 https://notion.hostedhooks.com/

 It's a paid service and it costs $10 a month.
-But it is way cheaper than services like Zapier and will give you maximum level of control over your data.
+But it is way better than services like Zapier and will give you maximum level of control over your data.

 You can utilize **notion-ts-client** by simply calling `new YourCustomResponseDTO(payload)` in your webhook handler.
 This way you will get all the properties of a changed page with types and an easy to use API.